dangerous-tac0s/pm3_documentation/WINDOWS.md

   		Extract the ProxSpace.7z file to: [^1c_details]
 		* **If there's only one user account on the computer**:  your home directory (eg: c:\users\johnsmith).
 		* **if there are many accounts on the computer:** c:\ (this will make it available to all users).
-			* **Suggested:** You can create a shortcuts to your home directory: [^1_suggested_details]
+			* **Suggested:** You can create a shortcuts to your home directory:
 				```cmd
 				mklink /D ProxSpace c:\ProxSpace
 				```
-				This will allow easy access to the ProxSpace directory.
 				It should be done for every user account that needs access to the Proxmark.
 Not necessary if you installed to your home directory.
 	* ##### 1d.
-  		Press the windows key + r and type "cmd" in the "Open" field of the "Run" dialog and hit the "OK" button or the enter key. [^1d_details]
+  		Press the windows key + r and type "cmd" in the "Open" field of the "Run" dialog and hit the "OK" button or the enter key to open the command prompt.

 > [!IMPORTANT]